Prostitution in the United States: Legal measures and morality campaigns

 On January 25, 1917, an anti-prostitution drive in San Francisco attracted huge crowds to public meetings.
-At one meeting attended by 7,000 people, 20,000 were kept out for lack of room.
-In a conference with Reverend Paul Smith, an outspoken foe of prostitution, 300 prostitutes made a plea for toleration, explaining they had been forced into the practice by poverty.
+One meeting was attended by 7,000 people while an additional 20,000 were kept out for lack of room.
+At a conference with Reverend Paul Smith, an outspoken foe of prostitution, 300 prostitutes made a plea for toleration, explaining that they had been forced into the practice by poverty.
 When Smith asked if they would take other work at $8 to $10 a week, the ladies laughed derisively, which lost them public sympathy.
 The police closed about 200 houses of prostitution shortly thereafter.

 The National Venereal Disease Control Act, which became effective July 1, 1938, authorized the appropriation of federal funds to assist the states in combating venereal diseases.
-Appropriations under this act were doubled after the United States entered the war.
-The May Act,3 which became effective with its signature by the President, July 11, 1941, armed the federal government with authority to suppress commercialized vice in the neighborhood of military camps and naval establishments in the United States.
+Appropriations under this act were doubled after the United States entered World War II.

-The May Act, which became law in June 1941, intended to prevent prostitution on restricted zones around military bases.
+The May Act, which became law in June 1941, was intended to prevent prostitution in restricted zones around military bases.
 It was invoked chiefly during wartime.
 See World War II U.S. Military Sex Education.

-Mortensen vs. United States, in 1944, ruled that prostitutes could travel across state lines, if the purpose of travel was not for prostitution.
+In Mortensen vs. United States, a 1944 case, the Supreme Court ruled that prostitutes could travel across state lines if the purpose of the travel was not for prostitution.